CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/address.md

 # Address object

 Address object represents a specific location in the world.
-Inside Magento there are addresses assigned to customer, quotes and orders.
+Usually a billing or shipping address.
+Can be assigned to customer, order or quote.
+Thus there may be a situation when two address object can have same ID (one comming from customer other from order).

 ## Personalization properties